arnab1406/doc2pen/README.md

 Does it seem too much of a hassle in this age of online education? 😫

-If your answer is yes, then you've come to the right place! 😃
+If your answer is yes, then you have come to the right place! 😃

 ### Doc2Pen is the 1 stop shop for getting all your "handmade" assignments ready for submission digitally. 🥳